Faster transit is coming to the Route 21 Corridor

 Learn more about the METRO BRT network

 The B Line is planned to be the fourth of several planned BRT lines that will bring faster, frequent service to the region’s busiest transit corridors.

-The region’s first arterial BRT line, the A Line, opened in 2016 and has boosted corridor ridership by about one third.
-Construction on the C Line, serving Minneapolis and Brooklyn Center, is underway.
-Service is scheduled to begin in 2019.
-The D Line, serving the Route 5 corridor from Bloomington to Brooklyn Center, is currently in design, targeted for construction to begin in 2020.
-The E Line, serving the Route 6 corridor on Hennepin Avenue is in the corridor study phase through 2019, with construction targeted for 2023.
+The region’s first arterial BRT line, the A Line, opened in 2016 and has boosted corridor ridership by about a third.
+Service on the METRO C Line, serving Minneapolis and Brooklyn Center, launched in 2019.
+The D Line, serving the Route 5 corridor from Bloomington to Brooklyn Center, is currently in design, targeted for construction to begin soon.
+The E Line, serving the Route 6 corridor on Hennepin Avenue is in the study phase, with construction expected in 2023, pending funding.

-A completed BRT network would cover 100 miles and include 400 enhanced stations, directly serving about 20 percent of the region’s residents and more than 230,000 jobs.
+A completed BRT network would cover 100 miles and include 400 enhanced stations, directly serving about 20% of the region’s residents and more than 230,000 jobs.
 BRT lines are an essential part of growing bus ridership, with the potential to see an estimated 160,000 average weekday boardings by 2030, representing about a third of total bus ridership.

 Learn more at metrotransit.org/abrt.